HandyLinux: Applications

 Tools were integrated for improving accessibility: a color inverter, a screen filter and magnifier, direct access to documentation, copy and paste button, a virtual keyboard, and voice synthesis integrated into the browser.

-Some small practical programs are also included: screenshot, calendar, file search, automatic download folder sorting, Bleachbit for cleaning, "Archive Manager", Disk Utility for formatting, Hardinfo for system information, and XL-wallpaper wallpaper changer.
+Some small practical programs are also included: screenshot, calendar, file search, automatic download folder sorting, Bleachbit for cleaning, "Archive Manager", Disk Utility for formatting, Hardinfo for system information, and XL-wallpaper changer.

 Desktop environment

 HandyLinux's native desktop environment was based on Xfce, and the Compiz compositing window manager is optional.
 Users could switch to the more traditional Xfce menu if they preferred it to the HandyMenu.

 A seven-tab menu with a large computer icon enabled users to graphically launch applications, and only a single click is necessary to open files and folders or run a program.